practicing in Association (not as Partners)

 67. How much does a simple divorce cost?

-ANSWER: If it is truly simple and uncontested the court fees and the cost tot get a certificate come to $455 (these may be raised).
+ANSWER: In total, court fees are $632 to obtain a divorce in Ontario.
+The first payment of $212 is due when the application for divorce is filed which includes court fees of $202 and $10 that is collected for the federal Department of Justice.
+Additional court fees of $420 are paid before the divorce is reviewed by the court. lawyer's fees are extra.
 You must use a third party to serve your spouse and if you hire a process server this could cost anywhere from $40 to a hundred (more if they avoid service or they can’t be easily located, then you may need to get an Order for Substitute Service).
-Lawyer’s fees start at $700 + HST.
-So budget for a minimum of $1400.
+Lawyer’s fees start at $850 + HST.
+So budget for a minimum of $1650.

 68. What is difference between an uncontested and a joint divorce?

 69. What are the legal grounds for divorce?
 Do I have to prove that my spouse has been cheating on me or abusing me?

 70. Do I have to provide photos or videos of my spouse having sex with their secret lover?

 71. Do I have to have police proof that my spouse has been hitting me?

 72. How come judge won't give us a divorce up front and why must we fight over the custody and money before we can get the divorce?

 73. Should I change my will if we separate?